Francesca Danieli

-Francesca Danieli (1953 – 2006) was an American collage artist, photographer, and filmmaker.
+Francesca Danieli (1953 – June 27, 2006) was an American collage artist, photographer, and filmmaker.

-Early life
+Early life and education

 Born Francesca Costagliola in Bethesda, Maryland, Costagliola legally changed her name to Danieli at the age of 25.
 She earned a Bachelor of Fine Arts degree from Virginia Commonwealth University and a master's degree in business administration from Columbia University.

 Career

 Danieli and Julia Kim Smith co-directed the film One Nice Thing, which asked participants at the 2004 Republican and Democratic national conventions to say one nice thing about the other party.
 Danieli's work is included in collections of the Museum of Fine Arts Houston and the Getty Museum.

 Personal life

 Danieli's husband, Gary Gensler, became chair of the U.S. Securities and Exchange Commission.
-The couple had three children.
+The couple has three children.

+Death

 Danieli died on June 27, 2006, in Baltimore, Maryland from breast cancer.